Home » All Recipes » Desserts » 3-Ingredient Peach Cobbler

 • Classic comfort: This peach cobbler brings back those nostalgic flavors you remember.
 It’s simple, cozy, and always a favorite.

-A serving of peach cobbler topped with a scoop of vanilla ice cream.
+A bowl of peach cobbler made with cake mix, topped with a scoop of vanilla ice cream, served in a light-colored dish.

 How to Make Peach Cobbler Made with Cake Mix

 Just pour in the peaches, add the cake mix, top with butter, and bake until golden and bubbling.
-It’s an all-time favorite whether you’re baking for guests or just treating yourself.
+It will feel similar to a dump cake, but taste like old-fashioned cobbler and be ready in about an hour.

 Keep scrolling for the full recipe, complete with measurements and step-by-step directions you can print out.